-One night in November during my freshman year, I was talking to my friend in a different time zone when suddenly, I felt like I was about to black out.
+One night in November during my freshman year, I was talking to my friend in a different time zone.
+Suddenly, I felt like I was about to black out.
 There was blinding pain in my abdomen that made it feel like I had gone into labor, been hit by a car, and shot, all at the same time.
 I had trouble talking at first because I was in so much pain.
 Luckily, I was able to quickly get medical attention and received a diagnosis for what was going on.
-Below, I have outlined the steps I took to dealing with this medical emergency, as well as other tricks I have learned from friends.
+Below, I have outlined the steps I took to dealing with medical emergencies in college, as well as other tricks I have learned from friends.

 Call the RA on duty